What is AWS Nitro Enclaves?

-Nitro Enclaves is currently supported across a wide range of our virtualized Nitro System-based EC2 instances.
-Nitro Enclaves is not currently available on bare metal instances, burstable instance types (e.g. T3), Graviton-based instances, and any instances with only 1 CPU core.
+Nitro Enclaves is currently supported on the majority of Graviton, Intel, and AMD-based Amazon EC2 instance types built on the AWS Nitro System.
+Nitro Enclaves is not currently available on bare metal instances, burstable instance types (e.g. T3), and instances with only 1 CPU core.

 What is cryptographic attestation?